 • homelessness or family violence that results in a person being unable to control conduct that constitutes an offence.

 Importantly, to successfully apply to have your fines cancelled because you have a mental or intellectual condition or a drug or alcohol addiction, you must show either that this condition resulted in you not understanding that the conduct was an offence, or your condition caused you to be unable to control the behaviour that led to the issue of the fine.

-- living in other accommodation provided under the Supported Accommodation Assistance Act 1994 (Cth);
+• living in accommodation provided under the Supported Accommodation Assistance Act 1994 (Cth);

-- living in rooming houses who do not have a secure tenancy.
+• living in a rooming house and do not have a secure tenancy.

 If you are applying to have your fines cancelled because you were homeless at the time you were fined, you need to show that your homelessness resulted in you not being able to control the behaviour that led to the fine being issued.
 This requires a clear causal link between your special circumstances and the offence; this is called the “nexus”.